TimStrawser/Driver-History-Report-Generator/README.txt

 @testing approach:
 	I used JUnit test cases to thoroughly test every method.
-The constructors were tested for every class to determine if an object of the class was successully created in memory and if the object's instance variable were properly initialized.
+The constructors were tested for every class to determine if an object of the class was successfully created in memory and if the object's instance variable were properly initialized.
 I think it is important to design every method to return a value.
 If a method performs an action that does not require a return, I often have it return a boolean value to validate success and ensure post conditions have been met before the program continues.

-@thanks!: Thank you for taking the time to review this application and I greatly appreciate the opportunity!
+@thanks!: Thank you for taking the time to review this application!